Emily Brown (ice hockey): Boston Fleet (2023–2025)

-Following the creation of the Professional Women's Hockey League in 2023, Brown was drafted in the eighth round of the inaugural 2023 PWHL Draft by PWHL Boston, and was signed to a one-year contract by Boston that November.
-During the 2023–24 season she recorded one goals and three assists in 24 regular season games and two assists in eight playoff games during the Walter Cup.
+Following the creation of the Professional Women's Hockey League in 2023, Brown was drafted in the eighth round of the inaugural 2023 PWHL Draft by PWHL Boston, and was signed to a one-year contract that November.
+During the 2023–24 season she recorded one goal and three assists in 24 regular season games and two assists in eight playoff games during the Walter Cup.
 On June 20, 2024, she signed a two-year contract extension with Boston.